vrtbl/passerine/README.md

 ### Modules
 Passerine's module system allows large codebases to be broken out into indiviual reusable components.
 A module is a scopes turned into a struct, and isn't necessarily tied to the file system.

-Modules are defined by a `mod` keyword, followed by a block wrapped in curly braces `{}`.
-Here's a simple example that defines some math utilities:
+Modules are defined using the `mod` keyword, which must be followed by a block `{ ... }`.
+Here's a simple module that defines some math utilities:

 ```passerine
 circle = mod {